Fire Door Installation Standards

 Unobstructed Path: The swing of the fire door should not obstruct evacuation pathways or occupy space within the escape route.

 VI.
-Fire Door Hardware Requirements
+Hardware Requirements

 Quality Standards: Hardware components such as hinges and latches must meet quality standards and specifications.